kiltum/we1026-5g/README.md

 Potentially good router, but does not work at all.
 Many mistakes in config scripts.

+SSH available on 2222 port, but no credentials yet

 ## Get firmware for restoration

 1. Telnet to 192.168.1.1 with admin/admin and get castrated console, where you can do nothing